The beating drums blared on arrival in Kuching, the largest City in Sarawak, at how incredible this City was to the visiting world.

 Riverside Shopping Complex

-The Riverside Shopping Complex is nearby to many of the popular Kuching hotels and the Waterfront location.
+The Riverside Shopping Complex is nearby to many popular Kuching hotels and the Waterfront location.
 It hosts various retail stores for browsing and a few family amusements with a Bowling centre within the mall.

 Jugah Shopping Centre